yxynicole/CDN/README Final Report.md

 ### Code Breakdown

-DNS Server: We decided to both do separate versions of the DNS Server to start the project.
+DNS Folder: We decided to both do separate versions of the DNS Server to start the project.
 We both produced working DNS Servers that send back well-formed DNS responses.
-We are using Xinyu's version of the DNS server in our submission
+We are using Xinyu's version of the DNS server in our submission.

+IP Geolocation methods: (Jeff)

-HTTP Server:  Server and Remote files (Xinyu).
-Cache file (Jeff)
+HTTP Folder:  Server.py, Remote.py, and Cache.py files (Xinyu).
+Initial read_popularity_file method (Jeff) with tweaks from (Xinyu)

+Deployment Scripts: (Xinyu)